 Pronunciation Tips

-- “Arigatou”: Pronounced ah-ree-gah-toh.
-Don’t skip the “u” at the end—it’s subtle but important.
+- “Arigatou”: pronounced ah-ree-gah-toh.
+Don’t skip the “u” at the end — it’s subtle but important.

-- “Arigatou gozaimasu”: Pronounced ah-ree-gah-toh goh-zah-ee-mahss.
-The “gozaimasu” part adds a formal tone.
+- “Arigatou gozaimasu”: pronounced ah-ree-gah-toh goh-zah-ee-mahss.
+The “gozaimasu” part adds the formal tone.

 Examples

-- Casual Setting: Your friend shares their snack with you.
+- Casual setting: your friend shares their snack with you.

 - You say: “Arigatou!” (“Thanks!”)

-- Response: They might smile or say “dou itashimashite” (“You’re welcome”).
+- Response: they might smile or say “dou itashimashite” (“You’re welcome”).

-- Polite Setting: A shopkeeper hands you your purchase.
+- Polite setting: a shopkeeper hands you your purchase.

 - You say: “Arigatou gozaimasu.” (“Thank you.”)

-- Response: They might reply “arigatou gozaimasu” back as a polite acknowledgment.
+- Response: they might reply “arigatou gozaimasu” back as a polite acknowledgment.

 Formal and Polite Expressions